The Bankrate promise

 After the death of someone close to you, the last thing that is likely to be on your mind is your auto loan or your vehicle itself.
-But if you relied upon a co-signer to purchase your vehicle, you may need to give your auto loan some thought.
-It is important to understand the ramifications of an unexpected death of your co-signer.
-In such cases, you take on full responsibility for the loan.
+But if the deceased was your auto loan co-signer, you’ll need to understand how their death changes your situation.
+In such cases, you typically take on full responsibility for the loan.

 What happens to a car loan if your co-signer dies?

 When a person gets a car loan with a co-signer, both the primary borrower and the co-signer are responsible for making the loan payments, and both people will have the loan listed on their credit reports.
-However, depending on how the loan and title are written, the co-signer may or may not have any ownership of the car.
+Typically, the co-signer has no ownership claim on the car.

-Typically, the co-signer of an auto loan is just that; another individual — with good credit — signing off to be held financially responsible for payments should the primary borrower not keep up with the loan.
+A co-signer is held financially responsible for payments should the primary borrower not keep up with the loan.
 If the deceased individual was the co-signer, little about your loan is likely to change.

-If, however, the primary person on the car loan dies, then full responsibility for the loan automatically goes to the co-signer, who will now need to make payments on the debt.
-If you find yourself in such a situation, be sure to keep up with the payments so as not to damage your credit and talk with the lender about the next steps to take.
+If the primary person on the car loan dies, then full responsibility for the loan automatically goes to the co-signer, who will now need to pay the debt.
+If you find yourself in such a situation, keep up with the payments so as not to damage your credit and talk with the lender about the next steps to take.

 “It is the responsibility of the co-signer to make all payments or suffer severe credit and financial consequences,” Sullivan says.